followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/40 Filtering and Searching/2 Header Filter.md

 ---

-The header filter provides a searching capability that you can enable using the **headerFilter**.[allowSearch](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/headerFilter/#allowSearch) option.
+You can use the **headerFilter**.[allowSearch](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/headerFilter/#allowSearch) option to enable the header filter's searching capability.
 The same option can be declared in a column's configuration object, in which case it controls searching in that column's header filter.

 ---
 ##### jQuery

     <!--JavaScript-->$(function() {
         $("#treeListContainer").dxTreeList({
+            // ...
             headerFilter: {
                 visible: true,
                 allowSearch: true